TinomutendaN/TinomutendaN/README.md

-- 👋 Hi, I’m Tinomutenda!!!Mastering the art of data manipulation and model exploration.
+- 👋 Hi, I’m Tinomutenda!!!Mastering the art of data manipulation and model exploration in machine learning and AI.
 - Lets connect
 <!---
 TinomutendaN/TinomutendaN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.